-Dog restriction: If you obtain a bear permit for the La Sal or San Juan units during the Aug.
-11-Sept.
-24 season, you will not be allowed to use dogs from Sept.
-15-24, 2018.
+Kirk Woodward, Chair Byron Bateman, Vice Chair Mike Fowlks, Division Director & Executive Secretary Kevin Albrecht Calvin Crandall Steve Dalton Karl Hirst Donnie Hunter Dog restriction: If you obtain a bear permit for the La Sal or San Juan units during the Aug.
+10-Sept.
+22 season, you will not be allowed to use dogs from Sept.
+14-22, 2019.
 This restriction is to prevent conflicts with limited-entry elk hunters.
-All season dates are listed in the hunt tables that begin on page 33.
+All season dates are listed in the hunt tables that begin on page 36.

-Find updated maps and boundar-
+Find updated maps and boundaries:

-ies: Use the Utah Hunt Planner to find unit maps, boundaries and information on the hunts you want to apply for.
-Learn more at wildlife.utah.gov/huntplanner.
+Unit boundaries change every year.
+Use the Utah Hunt Planner to find unit maps, boundaries and information on the hunts you want to apply for.
+See the detailed article about using the Hunt Planner on page 20 or learn more at wildlife.utah.gov/huntplanner.